-- is more than 5% of the total outstanding common shares.
-The information about BlackRock, Inc. is based on an amendment to its Schedule 13G filed with the SEC on January 19, 2018, and is as of December 31, 2017. - The address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, Texas 78746.
-Dimensional Fund Advisors LP is a registered investment advisor that furnishes investment advice to four registered investment companies and serves as investment manager or sub-advisor to certain other commingled funds, group trusts and separate accounts (the "Dimensional Funds").
-In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an advisor or sub-advisor to certain Dimensional Funds.
-In its role as investment advisor, sub-advisor or manager, Dimensional Fund Advisors LP or its subsidiaries may possess investment and/or voting power over our shares that are owned by the Dimensional Funds and may be deemed to be the beneficial owner of our shares held by the Dimensional Funds.
-However, all securities reported are owned by the Dimensional Funds.
-Dimensional Fund Advisors LP and its subsidiaries disclaim beneficial ownership of such shares.
-To the knowledge of Dimensional Fund Advisors LP, the interest of any one Dimensional Fund does not exceed 5% of the class of the shares.
-The information about Dimensional Fund Advisors LP is based on an amendment to its Schedule 13G filed with the SEC on February 9, 2018, and is as of December 31, 2017.
+- (5) This information is based on a Schedule 13G filed jointly by Macquarie Group Limited, Macquarie Bank Limited, Macquarie Investment Management Holdings Inc., Macquarie Investment Management Business Trust, and Macquarie Funds Management Hong Kong Limited (collectively, Macquarie).
+The principal business address of Macquarie Group Limited and Macquarie Bank Limited is 50 Martin Place Sydney, New South Wales, Australia.
+The principal business address of Macquarie Investment Management Holdings Inc. and Macquarie Investment Management Business Trust is 2005 Market Street, Philadelphia, PA 19103.
+The principal business address of Macquarie Street, Hong Kong.
+The information about Macquarie is based on its Schedule 13G filed with the SEC on February 14, 2019, and is as of December 31, 2018. - (6) The address of Handelsbanken Fonder AB is Blasieholmstorg 12, Stockholm, Sweden V7 10670.
+The information about Handelsbanken Fonder AB is based on its Schedule 13G filed with the SEC on February 13, 2019 and is as of December 31, 2018. - (7) The address of Royce & Associates, LP is 745 Fifth Avenue, New York, NY 10151.
+The information about Royce & Associates, LP is based on its Schedule 13G/A filed with the SEC on January 15, 2019, and is as of December 31, 2018. - (8) The address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, Texas 78746.
+Dimensional Fund Advisors LP, an investment adviser registered under Section 203 of the Investment Advisers Act of 1940, furnishes investment advice to four investment companies registered under the Investment Company Act of 1940, and serves as investment manager or sub-advisor to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the Funds).
+In certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an advisor or sub-advisor to certain Funds.
+In its role as investment advisor, sub-advisor and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, Dimensional) may possess voting and/or investment power over the securities of our company that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of our company held by the Funds.
+However, the number of securities reported in the table above are owned by the Funds.
+Dimensional disclaims beneficial ownership of such securities.
+The information about Dimensional Fund Advisors LP is based on its Schedule 13G/A filed with the SEC on February 8, 2019, and is as of December 31, 2018. - (9) Ms. Lambert retired as our vice president, general counsel and secretary effective July 1, 2018.